Najma-Collective/NoorCommunityAI/README.md

 1. Click **"Choose Lesson File"** in the sidebar
 2. Select an XML lesson file (samples provided in `/lessons/` folder)
 3. The lesson will load and chat will reset
-4. Nour will greet you and begin the lesson
+4. Noor will greet you and begin the lesson

 **Sample Lessons Included:**
 - `lesson-present-perfect-b1.xml` - Present Perfect for life experiences (B1)